-The end date for the majority of Quebec’s coronavirus health measures has been brought forward by two days.
+The end date for most of Quebec’s coronavirus health measures has been brought forward by two days.
 That means that as of Saturday, March 12, restaurants and bars in the province will be allowed to operate at full capacity and with normal hours.
 The vaccine passport mandate will also be dropped, and dancing and karaoke will be permitted.

 The province had previously announced that the measures would be phased out on March 14, but Boileau now says a “very encouraging” epidemiological situation has prompted an adjustment to the timeline.

 At the moment, restaurants and bars must operate at 50 percent of their usual capacity, with tables spaced at least 1 metre apart.
 Food and drink service must end at midnight, with closing time an hour later.
 Karaoke and dancing are banned, and vaccine passports are required.